 Below are just some of the groin injuries which you may suffer after an accident:

 - Impotence or erectile dysfunction

-The most common accidents that lead to groin injuries are road traffic accidents, accidents at work, slip and trip accidents, and sporting accidents.
+The most common accidents that lead to a groin injury claim are car accidents, accidents at work, slip and trip accidents, and sporting accidents.
 The effects of these injuries can take as little as a few weeks to heal, or they can last a lifetime, depending on the severity.
-If you have been involved in any of these accidents through no fault of your own, then Smith Jones solicitors are here to help you claim compensation for any injuries sustained.
+If you have been involved in any of these accidents through no fault of your own, then Smith Jones solicitors are here to help you claim compensation for any injuries sustained on a no win no fee basis.
 Call us today on 0800 195 95 90 to discuss your claim with a member of our expert team.